jackvdp/ICPS-Professional-Development-Website/README.md

 This will start the development server at http://localhost:3000, where you can view the website in your browser.

+## UI Template Documentation

+Website was built using Sandbox UI template.
+Documentation for this can be found: https://sandbox-react.netlify.app/docs/

 ## Check Build

 To check that Next JS can build the site run: